Oriole Dog Training Club Schedule of Classes

 $120NM/$90TM/$60CM

-Prerequisite: Privates are not appropriate for dogs & handlers wanting to begin agility training.
+PrerequisitePrivates are not appropriate for dogs and handlers wanting to begin agility training.
 They are intended for dog and handler teams ready to start competing or already competing.
+Dogs must be able to perform all equipment in accordance with established performance criteriaNote: If you are currently on Terry's list and receiving her emails about scheduling Private lessons, there is no need to register again.
+Agility Ring

-Class limit: NA Start: Continuous Day/Time: Mon 10-6pm; Wed 12:30 - 6p Fee: $100NM/$90TM/$80CM
+Class limit: N/A Start: Continuous Day/Time: Mon 11am-5pm & Wed 10am-4pm Fee: $100NM/$90TM/$80CM

 [EL AG510] Agility Run-Throughs.
-Instructor: Terry Todesco.
 This is a drop-in opportunity to work through an agility course.
 For each run-through, an agility course will be presented for participants to run.
 A couple different paths will be available.
 Each participant will be allowed approximately 3 minutes to run the course or practice different skills.
 Fees will be collected at the start of class.
 Class Dates: *See schedule on ODTC website.
 Agility Ring

-Class limit: NA Start: see website Day/Time: Fri., 7-9pm Fee: $10NM/$7TM/$5CM
+Class limit: NA Start: See website Day/Time: Fri.
+7-9pm Fee: $10NM/$7TM/$5CM

 Agility Seminars and Workshops